algolia/instantsearch/docgen/src/getting-started.md

 Congrats 🎉 !
 Your website is now connected to Algolia.

 ## Display results

 The core of a search experience is to display results.
 By default, **instantsearch.js** will do a query at the start of the page and will retrieve the most relevant hits.

 To display results, we are gonna use the hits widget.
 This widget will display all the results returned by Algolia, and it will update when there are new results.

 A key aspect of instantsearch.js, is that you need to provide a container for each widget.
 This will tell instantsearch where to display the widget.
-Here we need to define first a that will contain our results:
+Here, we need to define first the container of our results:

 ```html
 <div id="hits">